From Fair Decision Making to Social Equality

 \subsection{Influence Dynamics}

 The execution of a selection policy can be thought of as demarcating time $t$.
 The main premise of this paper is that the selection process affects the population, namely by changing the qualification profiles of either group at time $t+1$.
 This change can be interpreted in different ways.
 It could be due to genuine change within society: the institutions' policies can then be thought of as having a secondary effect as social incentive or deterrent.
 But change could also be due to self-selection in the pool of individuals available to the institution on the next time step: policies then have the effect of filtering through time, possibly without society itself changing.
-Although the model is not specific to an interpretation, when the perspective moves to social equality in Section \ref{sec:equality}, the tacit assumption is that dynamics are due to genuine change.
+Although the model is not specific to an interpretation, when the perspective moves to social equality, the tacit assumption is that dynamics are due to genuine change.